riverford/durable-ref/README.md

 This is done internally by weak-interning results of `(reference uri)` calls where the uri denotes a value (as opposed to a mutable or ambiguous reference).

-This means you can maintain an arbitrary number of aliases of the reference and only pay the cost of deref once (or until all instances of the reference are GC'd)
+This means you can maintain an arbitrary number of aliases of the reference and only pay the cost of a dereference once (or until all instances of the reference are GC'd)

 There is no caching of deref results on mutable references.